 - fresh nectarines (peeled as well);

-- hulled strawberries (keep the tops and use the in some flavoured water);
+- hulled strawberries (keep the tops and use them in some flavored water);

 Or any other summer fruit you would like to try.

-Why not mix things up and add a bit of mint, basil, thyme or rosemary for a bit of a flavour twist on your lemonade.
+Why not mix things up and add a bit of mint, basil, thyme, or rosemary for a bit of a flavor twist on your lemonade?

 Have fun with this drink and make it your own.

 Homemade lemonade with honey stores well in the fridge in a glass jar with a lid for about 3-5 days.

 As we are using fresh fruit in the juice it will not last much longer than that.

 If you are freezing your lemonade, be sure to leave some room at the top of whatever container you are using for expansion on freezing.

 If you have an excess of lemons, why not make up a big batch of ice lemonade concentrate and store it in the freezer to make a big batch of honey-sweetened lemonade mixed with your fruit of choice?